-Insofar as measurement is seen as a descriptive project, this correspondence picture seems inevitable.
-Indeed, all three theories of measurement reviewed above rely on the assumption that the measurement target has a measurement-independent existence, and to measure is to capture its properties through the establishment of a relationship, representational in the case of RTM and causal in the case of IRT and CTT, between a target and the results.
+Thus, all three theories of measurement rely on the assumption that the measurement target has a measurement-independent existence, and to measure is to capture its properties through the establishment of a relationship, representational in the case of RTM and causal in the case of IRT and CTT, between a target and the results.
 This naturally entails the concept of validity as the evidenced success of such an establishment.